Oh sweet MRR! The yardstick of progress for a SaaS / subscription / membership / recurring revenue business.

 - Upgraded to a higher plan of $249/m on 15th August.

-- Somehow he did not want to continue, so he cancelled on 10th December.
+- Somehow he did not want to continue, so he canceled on 10th December.

-- But since his monthly subscription was paid till 14th of the month, he used the product till 14th, and on 15th it expired.
+- But since his monthly subscription was paid till the 14th of the month, he used the product till the 14th, and on the 15th it expired.

 - Tumbling our MRR from $249 to 0.